tean-lai/regex-decider/README.md

 ## Introduction
 Hi, welcome to my regex decision equivalence project!

-Essentially, this project is an implementation of two regular expression decision procedures: one by automata construction and one by brzowski derivatives.
+Essentially, this project is an implementation of two regular expression decision procedures: one by automata construction and one by Brzozowski derivatives.

 It will allow you to tell if two regular expressions represent the same regular language.
 For example, it is a theorem in regular language theory that "(1 + x)(1 + x)(xxx)* = x*" where "s*" represents the language {"", "s", "ss", "sss", "ssss", "sssss", ...}.
 This program will compute that theorem to be true.